AdepuPranav/AdepuPranav/README.md

 I'm currently working on Optimization of Traffic Management System<br>
-I aspire to become a Game Developer and ML Engineer.
+I aspire to become a Game Developer and ML Engineer.<br>
-I'm experienced in delivery engaging videos of all styles.
+I'm experienced in delivery engaging videos of all styles.<br>

 ## 🌐 Socials: